IMF Regional Office for Asia and the Pacific (OAP)

-The course distinguishes itself from other graduate programs offered in the public policy area with its strong focus on economic policy, with almost all of the required and elective courses structured around economics and its applications to policy.
+The course distinguishes itself from other graduate programs offered in the public policy area by its strong focus on economic policy, with almost all of the required and elective courses structured around economics and its applications to policy.
 The program aims to equip its graduates with the knowledge and skills to analyze and develop policies against a sound knowledge of economic theory.

 The Program is also especially attractive for the personalized attention it provides to the students.
 The class sizes are quite small – at most around 15, and each full-time faculty supervises around 4 student per annual intake, and is able to give close guidance to the student’s academic undertakings.
-The small size of the Program also allows students to build strong ties with their fellow students, which can last a lifetime, and will be a valuable asset in his/her career.
+The small size of the Program also allows students to build strong ties with their fellow students, which can last a lifetime, and will be a valuable asset in their career.

 The Asian Public Policy Program’s core faculty comprises full-time teaching staff who combine Ph.D. degrees from top US and UK universities with professional working experience at policy institutions including the IMF, World Bank, Bank of Japan, and Japan’s Ministry of Finance and the Financial Services Agency.
 In addition to the core faculty, lectures are given by academics with outstanding reputations from the Graduate School of Economics of Hitotsubashi University as well as by leading professionals with practical experience from public and private sector institutions.
-Visiting Professors include those from Harvard University’s Kennedy School of Government, Duke University, and National University of Singapore.
+Current Visiting Professors include those from Harvard University’s Kennedy School of Government and National University of Singapore.

 The curriculum focuses on economic policy design and analysis, and is conducted entirely in English.
 The curriculum consists of core theory courses, fiscal and regulatory policy, monetary and financial policy, workshops on current topics, special intensive courses, and weekly seminars.

 A strong emphasis is placed on seminar work and the master’s thesis.
 Seminar work is a long-standing tradition of Hitotsubashi University, where a small group of students work together under the guidance of the academic advisor to discuss economic and policy issues as well as develop and discuss their prospective thesis.
-The thesis is a required element of the course and provides an opportunity for students to apply their knowledge and skills acquired from the course to analyze real-world policy issues.
+The thesis is a required element of the course and provides an opportunity for students to apply their knowledge and skills acquired from the APPP courses to analyze real-world policy issues.
 A total of 44 credits and the submission of a thesis are required for the degree.

 Required Courses: Theoretical Foundations